 - 1. Execute a DESCRIBE statement with an SQLDA that has no occurrences of SQLVAR; that is, an SQLDA for which SQLN is zero.
-The value returned for SQLD is equal to the required number of occurrences of SQLVAR. - 2.
+The value returned for SQLD is the number of columns in the result table.
+This is either the required number of occurrences of SQLVAR or one half, one third, or one quarter the required number.
+Because there were no SQLVAR entries, a warning will be issued.
+If the SQLSTATE accompanying that warning is equal to 01005, the number of SQLVAR entries should be double, triple, or quadruple the value returned in SQLD.
+See "Determining How Many SQLVAR Occurrences are Needed" on page 550 for more information. - 2.
 Use the returned value of SQLD to allocate an SQLDA with enough occurrences of SQLVAR. - 3.
 Execute the DESCRIBE statement again, using the new SQLDA.